A beginner's guide to disc golf

 Putt & Approach

-Putt and Approach discs feature blunt, rounded noses.
-They discs are perfect for accuracy around the basket.
+Putt and Approach discs feature blunt, rounded noses, and are perfect for accuracy around the basket.

 Disc Golf Midrange Profile